 Other proposed changes include:

 More information on the proposed changes is available here.
-ODFW will also hosting public meetings around the state in July to present these concepts and get feedback, so please attend your local meeting for more information (meeting schedule will be posted on the MyODFW.com website).
+ODFW will also hosting public meetings around the state in July to present these concepts and get feedback, so please attend your local meeting for more information.

 The Fish and Wildlife Commission will be briefed on these concepts at their June 6 meeting in Salem, and make a final decision at their Sept.
 13 meeting in Gold Beach when they adopt 2020 Big Game Regulations.
 Comments on the proposals can also be emailed to